jonathan-hamilton/meeting-summarizer/docs/sprint_3_stories.md

 **Privacy Protection Requirements:**

 - Clear visual indicators showing data is session-only and will not be permanently stored
-- User notification system explaining session-based data handling
+- User notification system explaining session-based data handling with clear messaging that closing the browser window will automatically clear all session data
-- Explicit "Clear All Data" button for immediate data deletion during session
 - Session timeout warnings with data preservation options
 - Privacy policy integration explaining session-based approach